mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/installing.rst

     # yum install epel-release

-  `epel-release` must be installed before attempting to install the C driver libraries (i.e. one cannot install them both in a single `yum intsall` command).
+  `epel-release` must be installed before attempting to install the C driver libraries (i.e. one cannot install them both in a single `yum install` command).

 To install |libbson| only, install the `libbson-devel` package::